-Complete Jterm 2015 Trips information can be downloaded here (PDF).
+Complete Jterm 2016 Trips information & registration forms can be downloaded here.

 Students must be in good academic and behavioral standing to travel with CVCA.
-Additionally, some trips and retreats require an application; please see lead faculty.
-Reservations must be accompanied by a 40% deposit unless otherwise specified.
+Tuition and fees must be current at the time of application and until trip departure in order for students to participate on Jterm trips.
+Additionally, some trips and retreats require an application.
+Registrations must be accompanied by a $275 deposit unless otherwise specified.
 Trips are filled on a first come, first served basis except for those requiring application or team membership.

 Because lead faculty must book trips in advance, there is no refund for individual cancellations.
 Families will receive complete refunds if the trip is cancelled prior to the end of the current school year due to lack of enrollment in the trip.